cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 ### Network Attacks - MiTM And MiTB

 The key to preventing MITM attacks is really just to use encrypted protocols.
-(The key to preventing MITB attacks is to... well... avoid getting infected.)
+(The key to preventing MITB attacks is to… well… avoid getting infected.)

 SIDE NOTE: The "Follow" option in Wireshark's right-click menu displays all of the packets related to a particular connection/session.
 This is particularly powerful when used against plain text protocols, as it allows the entire conversation to be easily reverse engineered.